Kites and Quails: Monetary Policy and Communication with Strategic Financial Markets: Discussion

 \section{Discussion}

-We have shown that when the central bank cares about market stability and systemic investors, like large banks, are asymmetrically affected by rate hikes and by rate cuts, the latter can use their market power to make adverse rate changes less likely.
-Specifically, they can choose market positions that would create a costly readjustments was the central bank to choose a high economy-stabilizing rate (i.e., a high policy rate).
+We have shown that when the central bank cares about market stability and systemic investors, like large banks, are asymmetrically affected by rate hikes and rate cuts, the latter can use their market power to make adverse rate changes less likely.
+Specifically, they can choose market positions that would create a costly readjustment if the central bank were to choose a high economy-stabilizing rate (i.e., a high policy rate).
 Intuitively, this policy distortion depends on investors' policy influence \(\frac{\alpha}{N}\) which is decreasing in the degree of competitiveness of the market \(N\), and increasing in the welfare weight of market instability \(\alpha\).
-The resulting welfare loss is even larger if the central bank cannot guide markets credibly, which is reasonable when the misalignment between markets and policy makers make the former diffident towards announcements.
-Increasing competition in financial markets (i.e. transitioning towards a larger number of smaller and ``less systemic" institutions) and appointing a central banker who puts little weight on market stability might increase both information transmission and welfare in equilibrium.
+The resulting welfare loss is even larger if the central bank cannot guide markets credibly, which is reasonable when the misalignment between markets and policymakers makes the former mistrustful towards announcements.
+Increasing competition in financial markets (i.e., transitioning towards a larger number of smaller and ``less systemic" institutions) and appointing a central banker who puts little weight on market stability might increase both information transmission and welfare in equilibrium.
 Repeated interaction is not guaranteed to resolve the conflict of interest: the central bank can try to discipline markets under the threat of withholding future guidance if the strategic investors exercise their policy influence.
 But, when forward guidance is not valuable enough, market discipline might not be feasible, and large institutions could instead increase their effective market power through oligopolistic collusion.
-The simple analysis yields a number of predictions.
-It suggests that a central bank that cares about large investors is expected to tailor policies to the interest rate exposures of large investors, the more so the concentrated the financial market.
-As a consequence, net interest rate exposures of the largest systemic investors should systematically predict the variation in interest rate choices not explained by the economy fundamentals.
-While the effectiveness and informativeness of forward guidance are in general expected to be limited when systemic investors have large market power, market discipline and transparent communication should be more common when the uncertainty on the economy fundamentals is sufficiently high.